sgong-pdftron/stranger-docs/android/dialog/user_bookmarks.md

 # User bookmark dialog fragment

 This class shows a list of user-defined bookmarks that can be used to navigate through the document.
 The user-defined bookmarks are *PDFTron* specific features that may not be shown in other PDF viewers apps.
-If you want to manage PDF bookmarks so that they can be processed in other standard PDF viewers, see OutlineDialogFragment.
+If you want to manage PDF bookmarks so that they can be processed in other standard PDF viewers, see `OutlineDialogFragment`.

 <p align="center"><img src="img/user_bookmarks.png?raw=true" width="32%"></p>